Tim Miller (yoga teacher)

-Tim Miller (born 1951) is an American teacher and author on the Ashtanga Vinyasa Yoga style of yoga as exercise.
+Tim Miller (born August 14, 1951) is an American teacher and author on the Ashtanga (vinyasa) yoga style of yoga as exercise.

 Life and work

 Tim Miller was educated at the University of California, Riverside, where he studied psychology and Eastern philosophy.

-Miller was the first American certified by K. Pattabhi Jois to teach Ashtanga Vinyasa Yoga and was one of the first to bring Ashtanga Yoga to the United States.
+Miller was the first American certified by K. Pattabhi Jois to teach Ashtanga yoga and one of the first to bring Ashtanga Yoga to the United States.
 Vanity Fair refers to Miller as one of Jois' "best known students", and The New York Times refers to Miller as "one of the first Ashtanga teachers in United States."
 Yoga Journal named him as one of the 10 most influential yoga teachers in America.

 Miller met Jois in Encinitas, California in 1978 after practicing yoga for only 8 months.
 He went to India to study under Jois, and decided to teach yoga.
 He became Director of the Ashtanga Yoga Center in Encinitas, California in 1981; it has since moved premises several times.

 He taught at the first Yoga Journal conference in 1996 and has been a frequent speaker and teacher at subsequent events.
 He is known for his affable, un-intimidating teaching style.

 He has situs inversus viscerum: that is, his internal organs are the mirror image of normal.